nperkinsr/missfortune-market/README.md

-# Missfortune-market
+# Missfortune market

 This was a challenge from FrontEnd Mentor.
-I added the product as Javascript Objects because I still don't know how to use JSON.
+I added the products as **Javascript Objects** because I still don't know how to use **JSON**.

 https://nperkinsr.github.io/missfortune-market/